Scenic Illinois city will give you free land to move there - NewsBreak

 “It’s just a wonderful place to be able to walk your family at night, walk the dogs, walk the kids,” Morrow said.

 The city’s land reimbursement program is part of FEMA’s Great Flood of 1993 buyout program.
 A total of 600 homes were destroyed in that flood, according to Morrow.
-A couple of years later, FEMA bought the land where the homes were destroyed in Grafton Hills.Kansas’ capital city will pay remote workers to relocate — including offering $1,000 in free sandwiches
+A couple of years later, FEMA bought the land where the homes were destroyed in Grafton Hills.Study: El Paso third safest city to live in; Texas least expensive state to run business

 Over the years, the city has been selling the land to homeowners and more recently started this reimbursement program, Morrow said.